chae1/editor/README.md

 ```console
 sbcl --load load.lisp
 ```
-4. server.exe should have been built in server directory.
+4. server.exe will be built in server directory.
 ## Ubuntu
 ### Client
 #### How to build